SoniaGarmar/my-nuxt-markdown-web-blog/content/blog/EN/second-post.md

 <img src="https://picsum.photos/500"/>

-You can lear more about [Markdown](https://www.markdownguide.org/basic-syntax/)
+You can learn more about [Markdown](https://www.markdownguide.org/basic-syntax/)